Constraints on Lorentz invariance violation from the LHAASO observation of GRB 221009A: Pair View Analysis

 If we perform histogram statistics on the $N(N-1)/2$ spectral lags for the photons emitted at the same time, they should concentrate on the values given by Eq.~\ref{lij_eta}, which are equal to $\tau_n$.
 However, in reality, the photons emitted from the source have an intrinsic time distribution.
 This intrinsic distribution induces a non-zero width to the distribution of the spectral lags.
 Consequently, the distribution of these spectral lags should exhibit a peak on a diffuse background, with the position of the peak corresponding to the LIV parameter $\tau_n$.

-We select a subset of photons from LHAASO with arrival times between $230-300$ s.
+Since the photons from the slow decay part of the afterglow contribute mainly to the background rather than the peak, we select a subset of photons from LHAASO with arrival times between 230-300 s, which correspond to the phase of fastest variability in the afterglow, in order to enhance the visibility of the peak.
 This subset includes 64 photons with energies above 3 TeV detected by KM2A, and 3,818 photons in the $N_\text{hit}\in [30, 33)$ bin detected by WCDA.

 The accurate reconstruction of energies of the photons observed by WCDA is challenging due to its limited energy resolution.
 However, as indicated by Eq.~\ref{lij}, when $E^{(i)}_\text{est} \gg E^{(j)}_\text{est}$, the time lags would not be significantly affected by the uncertainty of $E^{(j)}_\text{est}$.
 This is applicable for determining the spectral lags between the high energy KM2A photons and low energy WCDA photons.
 As a simple assumption, all the energies of the 3,818 WCDA photons are assumed to be the median energy $E_0 = 0.35$ TeV of this $N_\text{hit}$ bin.
 The impact of this simplification on the constraints will be discussed at the end of this section.
 With the time bin of 0.1 s, many photons may arrive within the same time bin.
 In order to account for this, we uniformly and randomly distribute each photon's arrival time within its respective 0.1 s time bin.
 Then, the spectral lags between any pair of the 64 photons from KM2A data, and the lags between the KM2A photons and WCDA photons are calculated, resulting in a total of $64\times (64-1)/2+64\times 3818 = 246368 $ spectral lags.
 We conduct histogram statistics on these spectral lags and use the kernel density estimation method to determine the position of the peak $\hat{\tau}_n$ in unbinned data.

 The distributions of $l^{(1)}$ and $l^{(2)}$ are shown in the left and right panels of Fig.~\ref{l_ij_distribution}, respectively.
-In order to accurately pinpoint the peak position, we narrow our focus to spectral lags within the ranges of $ -5\leq l^{(1)}_{i,j}\leq 5$ for $n=1$ and $-1\leq l^{(2)}_{i,j}\leq 1$ for $n=2$.
-Subsequently, the peak positions are determined to be $\hat{\tau}_1=-0.045$ and $\hat{\tau}_2=-0.019$ for the respective cases, illustrated as red dashed lines in Fig.~\ref{l_ij_distribution}.
+In order to accurately pinpoint the peak position, we narrow our focus to spectral lags within the ranges of $ -5\,\text{s}/\text{TeV}\leq l^{(1)}_{i,j}\leq 5\,\text{s}/\text{TeV}$ for $n=1$ and $-1\,\text{s}/\text{TeV}^2\leq l^{(2)}_{i,j}\leq 1\,\text{s}/\text{TeV}^2$ for $n=2$.
+Subsequently, the peak positions are determined to be $\hat{\tau}_1=-0.045\,\text{s}/\text{TeV}$ and $\hat{\tau}_2=-0.019\,\text{s}/\text{TeV}^2$ for the respective cases, illustrated as red dashed lines in Fig.~\ref{l_ij_distribution}.